dartmouth-cs98/hack-a-thing-21f-1-ray-eddie/README.md

 ## What you learned

 Learned about how to use selenium with python.
 Overall thought it was pretty easy to use, just a bit slow to run and a bit limited in what it can do.
+We felt that the use of selenium depended on the creator of the website.
+Kalshi doesn't name its components, so we had to rely on using the xpath to interact with them.
+This might be nifty for testing a web app, or possibly creating an app to make a drag and drop version of selenium (codeless browser automation).

 Also learned about using react as a whole as well as how to utilize component props/states.
+Thought it was pretty simple to use, but very powerful in what we could create.
+We learned how to display/modify dynamic information on a website, which has a broad reach of possible applications.

 ## Authors